Manish-sambare/Breast-Cancer-Detection/README.md

 ## Results
 The model successfully classifies breast cancer cases with high accuracy, making it a promising approach for early-stage detection.

----

-Copy this content into your `README.md` file, and it should be properly formatted.
-Let me know if you need any further adjustments!